7Louis/40k-calculator/README.md

 # ☠ Warhammer 40,000 Combat Calculator

-This fork simply changes the calculation from a single calculation to multiple weapons and phases.
-You now add a weapon type and select wich pahse it needs to be added to.
-This provides a better overview for a complete turn capability for a unit, if you wished to see it so.

-Also added a save and comparison capability.
-Results will be saved and can be compared to differrent units.
-I might have broken the data fetch capability.

 A fully offline-capable, single-file combat calculator for **Warhammer 40,000 10th Edition**.
 No build tools, no install — open `index.html` in any browser, or host via GitHub Pages.

 **Live unit search powered by [Wahapedia](https://wahapedia.ru)** — search any unit and auto-populate attacker weapons and defender stats.